 - Our company staff and regular collaborators will look at your work and get back to you.

 - You may also want to invite us to see some of your work – give us some notice (we ask for a month to be safe) and we’ll do our best to be there.

 Let us know

 1. Letting us know about you and your work:

 Our online community is at the heart of our communication with artists.
 To let us know about your work, you should register at http://community.nationaltheatrewales.org/ and create a profile for yourself.
-Try to create a profile that will help us learn about you and what you do, though we understand that some artists are shy and will accept a profile with name and basic details.
+Try to create a profile that will help us learn about you and what you do.
+We do understand that some people are shy and that social networks are not for everyone, so we will accept a profile with name and basic details.

 Please don’t send unsolicited scripts – partly because we don’t have the resources to read them all, but mainly because we’d be very unlikely to produce a pre-existing script by a writer we didn’t have a relationship with.
 If you’re a writer and want to send us your work please send us a sample excerpt of a script or scripts – if we want to read more we can contact you to ask for more information.

 We’re also interested in receiving your ideas.
 If we were to develop a project with you it’s these we’d be working on – not something you’ve done before.